 |Distance||190 miles (306 km)|

-Travel between Dublin, Ireland and Birmingham, United Kingdom by plane is: Fully open.
+Travel between Birmingham, United Kingdom and Dublin, Ireland by train is: Partially open.

 Conditions of entry:

 The information above was last checked on 15/10/2021.
-Remember to review the latest COVID-19 travel safety regulations for your flight from Dublin to Birmingham as this information can change.
+Remember to review the latest COVID-19 travel safety regulations for your train to Dublin from Birmingham as this information can change.

-Entry into Ireland is allowed for: Entry is partially open for citizens and permanent residents of United Kingdom
+Reentry to United Kingdom is allowed for: Entry is fully open for citizens and permanent residents of Ireland

 Here are some other resources that might have the information you need